 Please do not flush your unwanted pharmaceuticals.
 Flushing medicines can harm our drinking water, aquatic organisms, and the environment.

 Needles & Syringes

-Used needles and syringes from self injections may be placed in the regular trash if the following the following precautions are followed.
+Used needles and syringes from self-injections may be placed in the regular trash if certain precautions are followed.
 These precautions are designed to protect sanitation workers and other workers in the waste industry from being stuck by a needle.

-Place used needles and syringes in a rigid plastic contianer with a selable lid such as a Sharps container or a plastic laundry detergent bottle with a screw top.
+- Place used needles and syringes in a rigid plastic container with a sealable lid such as a Sharps container or a plastic laundry detergent bottle with a screw top.

 - Seal the lid with tape.

 - Place the container in your regular trash.

 - Do not place the container in with your recyclables.

 The Ohio EPA has a guidance document for Disposal of Household Generated Sharps (updated Feb.
 2013).